Frequently asked DIY questions

 We expect to support around 20-25 DIY projects with awards of £1,600 each.
 The award is expected to cover the lead artists' fees, expenses and direct costs for running the project.

 What about costs for participant artists?

 Wherever possible artists’ participation in DIY projects should be free.
-Lead artists are encouraged to think about the needs of their participants when drawing up a budget, and many of lead artists allocate some of their £1,500 award budget to help with participant expenses.
+Lead artists are encouraged to think about the needs of their participants when drawing up a budget, and many of lead artists allocate some of their £1,600 award budget to help with participant expenses.
 However, with projects taking place all over the country, and transport costs going up all the time, we are still some way off being able to completely cover all the costs of taking part in a DIY.
-In recognition of this, and as a gesture of our commitment to making DIYs as accessible as possible, in 2018 we are trialling a new ‘top-up fund’ for participant expenses.
-Up to an additional £100 will be available to every project (via the lead artist) in order to help participants cover travel, accommodation or other access costs.
-We realise that this is unlikely to cover every expense – some participants may still have to pay something, and lead artists are still encouraged to consider participant expenses within their main budget – but we hope this extra money will help open up the DIY programme to a greater number of artists.
+In recognition of this, and as a gesture of our commitment to making DIYs as accessible as possible, in 2019 we have increased the budget to £1,600 to include a £100 allocation specifically for participant expenses.
+We hope this will help participants cover travel, accommodation or other access costs.
+We realise that this is unlikely to cover every expense – some participants may still have to pay something, and lead artists are still encouraged to consider participant expenses within their budget beyond this £100 allocation – but we hope this extra money will help open up the DIY programme to a greater number of artists.

 What sort of project can I propose for DIY?

 We are seeking proposals from artists for adventurous and possibly outlandish projects that respond to issues impacting on artists' practices.
 The development of a Live Art practice is as much about the exploration of ideas and experiences as training in skills and techniques -- we are therefore not seeking proposals for training programmes or masterclasses in any conventional sense but for projects that explore interesting ideas through interesting methodologies.
 Some DIYs have specific briefs devised by DIY partner organisations that artists are invited to respond to, others are open to any adventurous and outlandish proposals.